 - Deliver the completed Scantron "bubble sheets" to Testing and Evaluation Services.

 - Fill out the intake form, being sure to indicate that the results need to be formatted for Canvas.

-- Staff members at Testing and Evaluation are there to assist you if you have questions.
+- Staff members at Testing & Evaluation are there to assist you if you have questions.

 Receive Results File

-Testing and Evaluation processes your Scantron tests and generates an import file for Canvas, which will be in a .CSV format.
-You will receive an email from Testing and Evaluation when your import file is ready.
+Testing & Evaluation processes your Scantron tests and generates an import file for Canvas, which will be in a .CSV format.
 The file is automatically uploaded to your Canvas course Files area into a folder named "TE_Exams."
 An example filename for this .CSV file is canvas70260_20170921_1136_te123.csv.
-The format includes your Canvas Course ID, the processing date, and a unique T&E identifier which represents the processing job number.
-The "TE_Exams" folder at the .CSV file are both "Unpublished," meaning that they are not visible to students.
-You should never publish the folder or the file.
+The format includes your Canvas course ID, the processing date, and a unique T&E identifier which represents the processing job number.

 - Access your Canvas course and access the Files area.

-- Open the folder called "TE_Exams," which will contain the .CSV results file.
-(Both the folder and the file are "Unpublished," meaning they are not visible to students.)
+- Open the folder called "TE_Exams," which will contain the .CSV test results file.
+(Both the folder and the file are "Unpublished," meaning they are not visible to students.
+DO NOT change this setting.)
 If you have more than one results file, you can tell which is the most recently processed file by looking at each file's "Date Created" value in Canvas.

 - Click the gear icon to the right of the .CSV file to download it.

 NOTE: To download the .CSV results file without going to your Canvas course you can click the link in the notification email you received from Testing & Evaluation.